Vita de Waal

 Counsellor, Mediator, Founder Member of the Scientific and Medical Network, Vice-Chair Friends of Dartington, Hon.
 Secretary Friends of Nzega, providing aid to Tanzania.
 Formerly: Religious Advisor to Television SW, Co-ordinator and Training officer Victim Support South Hams, three year’s freelance mediation work for Kingsbridge Police, prior to setting up South Hams Mediation Scheme, and training volunteers.
 Chair of Kingsbridge Empowering Youth, Member of Steering Committee of Magna Housing Association to set up a Foyer, Scheme for homeless young people in Kingsbridge, Assessor Rent Guarantee Scheme for homeless people in Kingsbridge.
 Made one Mediation Study trip to the former Yugoslavia during the war, and one as a Mediator to a Conference attended by representatives of every Balkan Country.
 Three working trips to Nzega.
 Attended the Women’s Conference in Sarajevo during the Balkan war.
 Has spoken at conferences in England, Ireland, Scotland, Wales, India, America and Canada.
-Joined the Board in 1988.
+She joined the Board in 1988. till her passing in 2018.

 A human and social development specialist.
 Former Project Director at UNESCO and Director of Technical Assistance of the Vivamos Mejor Foundation in Switzerland.
 Founder and Director of the Global Harmony Foundation in Switzerland.
 On the Board from 1985 to 2001.